vgough/go-fuse-c/README.md

 CGO wrapper for FUSE C low-level API.

+# Purpose

+After running into trouble getting a "pure-Go" FUSE wrapper working, I decided that the most practical approach was to wrap the C library.
+This would allow reuse of system-specific libraries (like OSXFuse) and avoid ongoing work of porting fixes from multiple client libraries.

+Additionally, I want access to the FUSE Low-Level API, which deals with inodes, rather than the Path based API.
+Although the Path based API makes it easy to write simple filesystems, the Low Level API is more powerful and makes it easier to make the filesystem behave like a built-in Posix filesystem.

+# STATUS

+2015-03-15: I've recently discovered another "pure-Go" wrapper, [bazillion/fuse](https://github.com/bazillion/fuse) which wraps the Low-level API and has support for Linux and OSX.
+If this works well, then I may drop go-fuse-c entirely.

 # Examples

 To try the hello example, which corresponds to hello low-level API example